PSIX Investors Have Opportunity to Lead Power Solutions International, Inc. Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces a class action lawsuit on behalf of purchasers of securities of Power Solutions International, Inc. (NASDAQ: PSIX) between May 8, 2025 and March 2, 2026, inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than May 19, 2026.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Power Solutions International, Inc. (NASDAQ: PSIX) between May 8, 2025 and March 2, 2026, inclusive (the "Class Period"), of the important May 19, 2026 lead plaintiff deadline.

 So what: If you purchased Power Solutions securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.